PennLINC/xcp_d/docs/outputs.rst

 at 10 different resolutions (100, 200, 300, 400, 500, 600, 700, 800, 900, and 1000 parcels) with
 the CIT168 subcortical atlas :footcite:p:`pauli2018high`,
-the Diedrichson cerebellar atlas :footcite:p:`king2019functional`, and the HCP thalamic atlas :footcite:p:`najdenovska2018vivo`.
+the Diedrichson cerebellar atlas :footcite:p:`king2019functional`, the HCP thalamic atlas :footcite:p:`najdenovska2018vivo`, and the amygdala and hippocampus parcels from the HCP CIFTI subcortical parcellation :footcite:p:`glasser2013minimal`.
 The 4S atlas is used in the same manner across three PennLINC BIDS Apps:
 XCP-D, QSIPrep_, and ASLPrep_, to produce synchronized outputs across modalities.
 For more information about the 4S atlas, please see https://github.com/PennLINC/AtlasPack.